 Photographer Areg Balayan lives in Karabakh.
 During the April war, he was called up.
-He left to fight on the front line, of course, without his camera.
-But later, on April 15, as he got a day off from the service he had a chance to go home and take his camera with him.
+He left to fight on the front line – without his camera.
+But later, on 15 April, he got a day off from the service and had a chance to go home and take his camera with him.

-Whenever he had free time – when it was more or less calm and it was possible to rest or sleep, Areg was photographing.
-That is how a series of his photographs under the name MOB (Military Mobilization) have been created, which made him one of the winners of the Lens Culture Exposure Awards.
+Whenever he had free time – such as when it was more or less calm and he was able to rest or sleep – Areg took photographs.
+That is how a series of his photographs under the name MOB (Military Mobilization) was created, which made him one of the winners of the Lens Culture Exposure Awards.

 - For the first time since the 1994 truce, there was an armed clash on the contact line in the Karabakh conflict zone (on the night of 2 April 2016).
-On 6 April, the Defence Ministries in Baku and Stepanakert reported reaching an agreement on the resumption of the ceasefire regime.
+On 6 April, the Defence Ministries in Baku and Stepanakert reported that they had reached an agreement on the resumption of the ceasefire regime.

 - According to official data, the number of Azerbaijani servicemen killed during the escalation of tension totals 31.
-Contrarily, the ‘Khazar Institute of Military Studies’ reports a different figure – 93 people.
+Contrarily, the ‘Khazar Institute of Military Studies’ reports a different figure – 93.

-- According to the official data, the number of servicemen killed from the Armenian side totals 92 people.
+- Official data shows that the number of servicemen killed from the Armenian side was 92.

-- The armed conflict between Azerbaijan and Armenia over Nagorno-Karabakh took place in 1991-1994.
+- The armed conflict between Azerbaijan and Armenia over Nagorno-Karabakh took place from 1991 to 1994.
 Since entering into a truce, the Nagorno-Karabakh Republic has existed as a de facto independent republic, unrecognized by any country in the world, including Armenia.
 Azerbaijan considers Karabakh and the adjacent areas, acquired during the war, as occupied territories and demands their return.